tim-koko/website/content/en/blog/2025-otel-blog.md

 categories: ["Technologie", "OpenTelemetry", "Kubernetes"]
 authors: ['raffael-hertle']
 post_img: "images/blog/otel/tk-blogpost-otel-3000x2000.png"
 lead: "Modern Kubernetes platforms are complex, dynamic, and highly distributed.
 Without a solid observability strategy, detecting and resolving issues can quickly become a challenge.
-This series provides a comprehensive overview of telemetry signals, how to leverage OpenTelemetry, and best practices for Kubernetes-native environments.
+This series provides a comprehensive overview of telemetry signals, how to leverage OpenTelemetry, and best practices for Kubernetes-native environments."
+---

 The first post kicks things off with an introduction to observability and why it’s essential in 2025.
-Stay tuned for more in-depth insights and real-world examples in the upcoming posts!"
+Stay tuned for more in-depth insights and real-world examples in the upcoming posts!
----

 ## Why Observability Matters More Than Ever